proofgeist/fmdapi/README.md

 - `findOne` return the first record from a find instead of an array.
 This method will error unless exactly 1 record is found.
 - `findFirst` return the first record from a find instead of an array, but will not error if multiple records are found.
-- `findAll` return all found records from a find, automatically handling pagination
+- `findAll` return all found records from a find, automatically handling pagination.
+Use caution with large datasets!
-- `listAll` return all records from a given layout, automatically handling pagination
+- `listAll` return all records from a given layout, automatically handling pagination.
+Use caution with large datasets!

 Basic Example: